 We will continue to do our very best to ensure that the UWC community stays united during these difficult times and that our students are supported to continue living the UWC mission of making education a force to unite people, nations and cultures for peace and a sustainable future, wherever in the world they are.

 We are encouraging those that are able, to consider making a regular donation to assist us to support current students, and to protect a UWC education for years to come.
-All donations, large and small, can be made by visiting the donation page of one of our schools, many of which are able to offer taxable receipts for the jurisdiction in which you are residing.
-Donations can also be made to UWC International by clicking on the link below.
-They can be passed on to a UWC school or UWC national committee of your choosing.
-Donations made by UK residents are eligible for the Gift Aid scheme, and donations from other countries may also be eligible for tax relief; see here for details.
+All donations, large and small, can be made by visiting the Support Us section.
+Donations can be made to UWC International or they can be passed on to a UWC school or UWC national committee of your choosing.
+Donations made by UK residents are eligible for the Gift Aid scheme, and donations from other countries may also be eligible for tax relief.